NHL 23: Features

 NHL 23 features "The Zegras", a variant of the lacrosse-style goal, also known as the Michigan goal, performed by Trevor Zegras and Sonny Milano.
 A player from behind the net hits the puck up above the crossbar and another player in front of the net hits the puck into the goal.

 NHL 23 also features the new "Last Chance Puck Movement", a move that will allow the player to hit the puck with their stick even if they have been hit or tripped.

-NHL 23's "Deep Dive" unveiled new animations, such as new Hat tricks, National anthem animations, on-ice Projection, a new Overtime win animation, Stanley Cup Playoffs animations, along with many other features.
-Another round of the "Deep Dive" was announced that EA added a custom league option, where you can play as the Original Six, and have the ability to add a Round robin used in the 2020 Stanley Cup playoffs.
+NHL 23's "Deep Dive" unveiled new animations, such as new hat tricks, national anthem animations, on-ice projection, a new overtime win animation, Stanley Cup Playoffs animations, interactive Stanley Cup celebrations, along with many other features.
+Another round of the "Deep Dive" was announced that EA added a custom league option, where one can play as the Original Six, and have the ability to add a round robin used in the 2020 Stanley Cup playoffs.

 Along with many other requested features, same-gen crossplay will be available.

 Soundtrack

 The NHL 23 soundtrack was revealed on October 3, 2022.
 EA promoted the soundtrack as one of the heaviest in the NHL series, featuring artists such as A Day to Remember, Ghost, Gojira, Korn, Muse, Turnstile and Wage War.
-As well as artists returning from previous NHL soundtracks, such as Coheed and Cambria, Mod Sun, Motionless in White, Panic! at the Disco, PUP, Shinedown, Yungblud and many more.
+Artists also returned from previous NHL soundtracks, such as Coheed and Cambria, Mod Sun, Motionless in White, Panic! at the Disco, PUP, Shinedown, Yungblud and many more.
 The soundtrack for NHL 23 features a total of 42 songs.

 Reception

 NHL 23 received "mixed or below average" reviews, according to review aggregator Metacritic.
+The cover photo was voted as the 'randiest' EA Sports cover in the history of video gaming.